ShaunCurtis/Blazr.Data/readme.md

     => forecasts = await ForecastService.GetForecastAsync(DateTime.Now);
 ```

 Recognise this block of code?
 It comes directly from `FetchData` in the Blazor templates.
-It's Microsoft distributed code, which gives it a stamp of approval it doesn't deserve.
+It's Microsoft distributed code, which gives it a stamp of approval it doesn't really deserve.

-So what should it look like?
-This article keeps things as simple as possible.
-The code is *For Demo Purposes*: it's not full production code because I've left out stuff that would make it more difficult to read and understand.
-Read my footnote in the Appendix for more information on what's missing.
+I've tried to keep things as simple as possible in the article.
+The code is *For Demo Purposes*: it's not full production code.
+I've left out complexity that would make it more difficult to read and understand.
+Read my footnote in the Appendix for more information on the kind of stuff that's missing.

 ## Repository

-You can find the project and the latest version of this article here on my  [Blazr.Data Github Repository](https://github.com/ShaunCurtis/Blazr.Data).
+The project and the latest version of this article here are here on my  [Blazr.Data Github Repository](https://github.com/ShaunCurtis/Blazr.Data).

 ## Starting Point

 The starting solution for the code is the standard Blazor Server template.
-I can keep the code simpler in Server and debugging is much quicker and easier.
+I can keep the code simpler in Server, and debugging is quicker and easier.
 Note that the solution is implemented with `Nullable` enabled.

 ## The Solution